Becheler/Becheler.github.io/pages/_posts/2018-10-12-reflexion-about-languages.md

 title: Reflexion about natural languages and their abstractions
 ---

-# Natural languages and their abstractions
+# Natural languages and their abstractions.

 Programming concepts can seem so arid when you come from the biological world!